Divyn/CKAD/StorageClasses.md

+# Volume
+Volumes are used by pods to store data.

 # PV
-Persistent--the method used to store data is such that it continues beyond the lifetime of a pod as well.
+"Persistent" -> the method used to store data is such that it continues beyond the lifetime of a pod as well.
+A Persistent Volume is a storage unit available cluster-wide whose lifecycle independant of a single pod.

 # PVC
 PersistentVolumeClaim (PVC) is a request for storage by a user.
 It is similar to a pod.
 Pods consume node resources and PVCs consume PV resources.

 # Dynamic provisioning of volumes
 By enabling dynamic provisioning of volumes, storage gets provisioned automatically when the application requires it,